 Foundation Programme (FP)

 The Foundation Programme offers a more systematic study of Buddha’s Sutra teachings based on commentaries by Geshe Kelsang Gyatso.
-We run two FPs: Weekday FP (Monday & Tuesday) and Sunday FP.
+We run FP on a Sunday 2.00pm – 6.30pm.

 Teacher Training Programme (TTP)